Fun activities for stroke patients are a great way to keep motivation high.

 If your motivation to recover is getting low, try switching things up by adding some of the following activities to your day.

-The best part is that these activities double as informal therapy, which means that your brain heals while you’re having fun.
+The best part is that these activities double as informal stroke rehabilitation, which means that your brain heals while you’re having fun.

 Talk about a win-win!